-Street Food Sacramento is an innovative new grant program designed to celebrate our community’s diverse street food culture while also reducing entry barriers of historically underrepresented populations to participate in the thriving Midtown Farmers Market and a soon to launch weeknight activation.
+Street Food Sacramento is an innovative new grant program designed to celebrate our community’s diverse street food culture while also reducing entry barriers of historically underrepresented populations to participate in the thriving Midtown Farmers Market and Wednesdays at Winn.
 This program also aims to foster a city-wide distribution network for diverse food products in established local restaurants and grocery stores.

 As a part of a broader effort to build a culture of diversity and inclusivity in Midtown, Midtown Association is also committed to recruiting and hosting established businesses that offer a diverse food perspective at both markets and highly encourage vendor inquiries from historically underrepresented populations.

 This program is made possible with the guidance and support of a team of community leaders.
-Technical assistance partners include Alchemist CDC, Franklin Neighborhood Development Corporation and the Capital Region SBDC.
-The grantee selection committee includes representatives from Good Vibes Vegan Cafe & Herbs, Capital Region SBDC, Patrick Harbison Public Relations, Raley’s, Sacramento Area Council of Governments, Mulvaney’s B&L and County Supervisor Phil Serna’s office.
+Technical assistance partners include Alchemist CDC, Franklin Neighborhood Development Corporation, and the Capital Region SBDC.
+The grantee selection committee includes representatives from Raley’s, Capital Region SBDC, Good Vibes Vegan Cafe & Herbs, Sacramento Area Council of Governments, Patrick Harbison Public Relations, County Supervisor Phil Serna’s office. and Mulvaney’s B&L.